WILD HORSE FAQS

 Q. Why do cities keep putting in new reservoirs?

 A. Droughts greatly challenge Colorado.
-Wild Horse Reservoir is needed to improve Aurora Water’s system reliability and resiliency, help expand its potable reuse to meet future water needs and provide water management flexibility during droughts or system emergencies.
+The Wild Horse Reservoir is a critical component of the infrastructure needed to ensure sustainable water deliveries to meet future demands and to enhance resilience during droughts or emergencies.
 Having more reservoirs also allows for better management of existing water rights by allowing flexibility during maintenance, providing consistent levels needed for environmental management and recreational use, and greater drought protection.

 Q. Does Aurora own the water?
 What does ‘no new water rights’ actually mean?

 A. Yes, Aurora already owns the water rights that will be placed in a new reservoir.
-Under Colorado law, a water right is the right to store, divert, and use water.
-For Wild Horse Reservoir, there are no new water rights, meaning that Aurora Water already has the right to use the water that will be stored in the reservoir.
+Under Colorado law, a water right is the right to divert, store, and use water.
+For Wild Horse Reservoir, no new water rights are needed, as Aurora Water already has the right to use the water that will be stored in the reservoir.
+A new, large reservoir will give Aurora more flexibility and improve resiliency throughout our water system.
 Given our current storage capacity and locations, not all water rights can be stored and used throughout the year.

 Q. What is changing with the realignment of CR-53?

-A. Aurora Water is working with Park County to relocate portions of CR 53 that the proposed Wild Horse Reservoir will impact.
+A. Aurora Water would work with Park County to relocate portions of CR 53 that the proposed Wild Horse Reservoir will impact.
 The alignment below is proposed as it will result in fewer stakeholder impacts and will be easier to maintain over time.
 Realignment work is anticipated to begin after permitting is complete.

 - Will it be paved? – The nature of the newly realigned CR53 will be determined based on discussion with Park County